Respect/Rest/README.md

 Highlights:

  * Thin.
 Does not try to change how PHP works (`$_POST`, `$_GET`, etc remains untouched by default);
  * Lightweight.
-Currently, a single 200-line class.
+Currently under 300 lines of PHP.
  * Maintainable.
 You can migrate from the microframework style to the class-controller style.
  * RESTful.
 The right way to create web apps.